abKrazy/URI-Proxy-ARM-linkedTemplate-PrivateRepo/README.md

 ## Solution:
 **Azure Functions to the rescue!**

-A Function App can act as a proxy that accepts (as query parms) the uri for a linked tempate located in a private repo and the PAT token, and authenticates to GitHub retrieivng the template json (i.e. function uri becomes the artifact location for ARM)
+A Function App can act as a proxy that accepts (as query parms) the uri for a linked tempate located in a private repo and the PAT token, and authenticates to GitHub retrieiving the template json (i.e. function uri becomes the artifact location for ARM)

 ```
 High-level flow: